exercism/x86-64-assembly/concepts/conditionals/introduction.md

 ### Conditional Jump

 The family of instructions `jcc` transfers execution of the program to another point only if a specific condition is met.
-Otherwise, execution continues as usual.
+Otherwise, execution continues sequentially.

-This condition is associated with a flag in `rflags`.
+Each condition maps to one or more flags in `rflags`.
-Some conditions test if a flag is set, others if it is not set.
+Some `jcc` variants test that a flag is set, others test that it is clear.

 The `cc` in `jcc` is not literal, but refers to the specific suffix associated with the flag tested.

 There are many suffixes and many of them test the same condition as another.
 This is because many of them are chosen in order to refer to their meaning in a `cmp` instruction.

-For instance, `jz` (suffix `z`) and `je` (suffix `e`) both jump if `ZF` is set.
+For example, `jz` (suffix `z`, for `ZF`) and `je` (suffix `e`, for equal) both jump when `ZF` i set.
-This is because, when doing a `cmp`, the `ZF` is set when both operands are equal, since this means their subtraction is 0.
+This is because, with `cmp`, `ZF` is set when the subtraction yields zero, which corresponds to the two operands being equal.

 The following table shows some of the possible suffixes and their meaning.
 Consider that A is the first operand, and B the second, in a `cmp` instruction.